BhaskerSriHarsha/Genetic-Pseudo-Rehearsal/README.md

 2. The second implementation is a .py file.
 The code to generate the synthetic data has been implemented as a <i><b>function</b></i>.
 Users can download the .py file and <i><b>import</b></i> the function.
 3. To extend support to users using framework other than Tensorflow, an API version of the algorithm was implemented.
 The code can be deployed on a local server and can be accessed by any neural network implemented in any language.

-# Intructions to run the .ipynb notebook:
+# Intructions to run the Jupyter notebook:

 Step 1: Upload the "Genetic_rehearsal.py" file to your working directory.
 If you are using google colab, upload it to runtime or mount it using your Google Drive.<br>
 Step 2: Make sure that you are using Tensorflow 1.x version to run the file.<br>